line charts for analytics

 1. Project-Based

 Contractors, however, need to treat each and every construction project as a unique, short-term profit center.
 What really makes this special is that each construction job tends to have unique inputs and requirements.
-Even when projects have similar production requirements, they’re often subject to different site conditions or local variables like labor availability, cost of materials and legislation.
-Plus, projects are continually opening and closing during the year with each contract.
+Even when projects have similar production requirements, they’re often subject to different site conditions or local variables like labor availability, cost of materials, and legislation.
+Plus, project sites are continually opening and closing during the year with each contract.

 In the end, construction companies have one way to control costs and bid intelligently.
-That’s to track accurate costs for each project individually, as well as the types of expenses and production activities that make up job costs.
-These numerous, temporary cost centers are ultimately why contractors need to practice job costing.
+That’s to track accurate costs for each project individually, as well as the types of construction expenses and production activities that make up job costs.
+These numerous temporary cost centers are ultimately why contractors need to practice accurate job costing.

 2. Decentralized Production

 Similarly, in contrast to retail and manufacturing, production primarily happens on different job sites rather than fixed locations like plants.
-Both equipment use and labor, then, frequently move from site to site.
+Both equipment use and labor then frequently move from site to site.
 This can result in mobilization costs.
-It also means that equipment and labor costs always have to be tracked to each job site with the correct wage rate.
+It also means that equipment costs and labor costs always have to be tracked to each job site with the correct wage rate.

 3. Long-Term Contracts